andriystr/Monapy/README.md

 ```

 #### Loop
-This bind make loop, first steps values (in iterator) is passed to second step and out of this chain,
+This bind make loop, first step's values (in iterator) is passed to second step and out of this chain,
-second step by each value generate values (iterator),
+second step by each value is generating values (iterator),
 and this values is passed to first step, then all repeat until empty iterator from second step.
 ```
 (iter) --> value ------> First Step --> (iter) --> value ------>